scale-tone/kee-shepherd/key-shepherd-vscode/README.md

 ## Known Issues

 * Only UTF8-encoded files are supported.
-If your config file was saved with a different encoding and you have some **managed** secrets in it, chances are that the file will be broken during **stashing/unstashing**.
+If your config file was saved with a different encoding and you have some **managed** secrets in it, the file is likely to be broken during **stashing/unstashing**.
 * **Masking** does not (yet) work instantly, when you open a file.
 Secret values might be visible for a fraction of a second.
 Important to remember this when making a recorded video session.
 A safer option would be to keep them **stashed** and **unstash** on demand.
+* In some cases KeyShepherd need to tediously calculate SHA256 hashes at each position in a file.
+This can take time, if a file is long enough (> 30K symbols).
+So a good idea is to keep your config files small.